apzuba/projects/Python/README.md

-- LPTHW (showcase projects done with the Learn Python The Hard Way textbook),
+- LPTHW (showcase projects done during the learning with the Learn Python The Hard Way textbook),

 - ML-Keras folder includes the Jupyter Notebook files that implement various Neural Networks models for semantic text analysis for two languages.
 The project uses Keras framework with pandas package,